Meniere's Disease treatments that may be placebos

 It is best to be skeptical about new treatments for Meniere's.

-because the disease fluctuates, very large numbers are needed to prove that a treatment is effective.
+Because Meniere's disease fluctuates, very large numbers are needed to prove that a treatment is effective.
 In other words, one can easily by chance have a sequence of patients who do well on any particular medication or device, which is actually a placebo.
 Considerable data supporting this idea has been put forth by Torok (1977) and Ruckenstein (Ruckenstein et al. 1991).
-Torok (1977) reviewed an immense # of bizarre devices.
+Torok (1977) reviewed an immense number of bizarre devices.
 We are fortunate to live in a country with considerable ingenuity, but although more bizarre devices have been developed since them, so far, there is no magic bullet for Meniere's.

 Here is the bottom line --